Tips and Tricks for the Retail Business in 2020.

 If a customer has come from a specific online ad, ensure that the product that was being advertised is at least visible on the landing page, or even lead customers straight to the item’s stand-alone page (for immediate purchase).
 This is the equivalent of ensuring that all your floor staff know where your window display items can be found within your store.

-Also, position value and widely appealing items at the checkout.
-This works well as a silent salesperson to increase the basket size both on and offline.
+Also, position low cost and widely appealing items at the checkout.
+This works as a silent salesperson to increase the basket size both on and offline.

 This can be a make or break component of offline retail, yet is often overlooked online.
-Setting up a chat widget in your site is inexpensive, and enables you to help a customer out where they may have just given up and left your site.
+Setting up a chat widget in your site is inexpensive, and enables you to help a customer find what they need (whether merchandise or information) where they may have otherwise just given up and left your site.

 This is especially useful with higher price items, or more complex purchases, where the customer needs a lot of information to feel comfortable making their decision.
-As in the real world, being honest and helping the customer come to the right decision will serve your brand better in the long run than trying to hustle a quick sale.
+As in the real world, being honest and helping the customer come to the right decision for them will serve your brand better in the long run than trying to hustle a quick sale.
 People will return to retailers that they trust.
+Whether online or offline.

 Customers are demanding better visibility on their deliveries, especially on the day of delivery itself.
 Additionally, missed deliveries escalate costs, so it is in everyone’s interests for the goods to arrive on the first attempt.